TylerWhiteDesign/MetalGridDraw/README.md

 # MetalGridDraw
-A grid-based drawing app using Metal (with a couple exciting enhancements).
+A grid-based drawing app using Metal (with one WILD enhancement)!